wrightben/codeeval/Robot Movements (JavaScript).md

 #### 2010

 My original solution let the robot wander randomly from square 1 every iteration.
-If a path it wandered successfully reached the destination, it counted it.
+If a path it wandered reached the destination, it counted it.
 1500 iterations gave the robot enough chances to find all **184** successful paths.

 Wandering randomly also allowed the robot to count 1087 *invalid* paths.